Tea Brewing Calculator

 polyphenols - OH, they're the ones responsible for astringency.
 Plants use them to protect themselves from insects and other animals (oops, didn't work for humans, sorry plants).
 Some of the polyphenols react with air, which are converted into the compounds responsible for the dark colour of tea.

 amino acids - give tea sweetness and an umami taste.
 Sunlight converts them to polyphenols, which is why some types of tea (like Gyokuro) are deliberately shaded, to increase the amount of amino acids, giving them a specific, broth-like taste.
-The most abundant amino acid is L-theanine, which has psychoactive properties - along with caffeine it reduces mental and physical stress, improve cognitive functions, and brightens up your mood.
+The most abundant amino acid is L-theanine, which has psychoactive properties - along with caffeine it.

 enzymes - responsible for the browning of tea leaves when they are exposed to oxygen.